rickyota/CSML/README.md

 # CSML   ver.1.0.0
-Cell Segmentation by Machine Learning.
+Cell Segmentater by Machine Learning.
 Software based on this code is distributed [(here)](http://...).

 ## Description
-Return segmented images of (--fluorescent) images, inferred by FCN classifier optimized by training images.
+Return segmented images of fluorescent images, inferred by FCN classifier optimized by training images.

 ## Usage of Software
 1. Launch CSML.exe.
 1. Train model (for the first time).
 	1. Drag & Drop the images file and the corresponding binary images file.
-Tiff files can be used for two or more images..
+Tiff files can be used for two or more images.
 	1. Adjust the parameters if you want.
 	1. Press "Train" button.
 1. Infer images.